© Kike Arnal

 Priorities:Arcus’ Global Religions Program supports pro-LGBT, faith-based organizations and/or projects whose work is national, regional, or international in scope.

-Additionally, in an effort to provide more clarity and to further refine its grantmaking, the Global Religions Program has adopted the following priorities:
+Additionally, in an effort to provide more clarity and to further refine its grantmaking, Arcus has adopted the following priorities:

 - Supporting fair and non-discriminatory religious exemption policies (U.S. only)

-Acknowledging that pro-LGBT faith leaders must be at the forefront of any public debates over religious exemptions, moving forward, Arcus intends to focus its investments in the following ways:
+Acknowledging that pro-LGBT faith leaders must be at the forefront of any public debate over religious exemptions, Arcus intends to focus its investments in the following ways:

-Arcus invests strategically in religious communities, which while still resistant to LGBT acceptance, still afford opportunities for making limited but significant progress.
-These historic communities include historic black churches, evangelical communities, Roman Catholic churches, and others.
+Arcus invests strategically in religious communities, which, while still resistant to LGBT acceptance, still afford opportunities for making limited but significant progress.
+These communities include historic black churches, evangelical communities, Roman Catholic churches, and others.